-In Cindy's own words, they are experienced, legal in every aspect, and well respected by the local authorities they work with.
-Their only motivation is the love of animals, the joy of seeing their wellbeing restored, and as often as possible, finding them happy and loving forever homes.
+In Cindy's own words, they are experienced, legal in every aspect, and well-respected by the local authorities they work with.
+Their only motivation is the love of animals, the joy of seeing their well-being restored, and—as often as possible—the satisfaction of finding them happy and loving forever homes.

 In order to continue with their work, they decided to open a tea room.
 They found a suitable premise at 6 rue Charles-Poitevin, Rochechouart, and opened for business on 8 August, 2015.

 The concept of charity associations raising money in this way was common in the UK, but in France, it was relatively new.
 Despite this, the model worked well and the shop soon became firmly established and well-known in the area.
 It is now flourishing, and as well as serving tea, coffee, delicious homemade cake, and cold meals at midday, it doubles up as a charity shop selling second-hand clothes and other paraphernalia.

 I visited the tea room recently on a Saturday afternoon and received a warm welcome.
 I stepped inside and found it full of people and buzzing with activity.
 Some had come in to browse for bargains, but for others, the place clearly served as a venue for them to meet with friends and enjoy a chat over a hot drink and a piece of homemade cake.